Moving to UK from South Africa – 2025 Returning Guide

 Websites such as Prospects offer career advice, job listings, and information on various industries.

-Other popular platforms include CV-Library, The UK’s Largest Independent Job Board, Indeed and totaljobs.
+Other popular platforms include CV-Library, the UK’s Largest Independent Job Board, Indeed and totaljobs.

 Brush up on your interview skills by practising common interview questions and answers.